-Company profile Executive Board report Corporate governance Supervisory Board report
+Company Value Executive Board Corporate Supervisory Board Financial profile creation report governance report report

 Current and deferred tax for the year

 Current and deferred tax are recognised in the consolidated statement of profit or loss, except when they relate to items that are recognised in other comprehensive income or directly in equity, in which case, the current and deferred tax are also recognised in other comprehensive income or directly in equity respectively.
 Where current tax or deferred tax arises from the initial accounting for a business combination, the tax effect is included in the accounting for the business combination.